 More than one person in my life has teased me about the fact I read anything that sits still long enough.
 They are absolutely right.
 I read widely in a range of genres, but my favourites are character-driven fantasy, romance with intelligent heroines (and thoughtful heroes), and historical mystery series.
 I’ve been particularly drawn to the 1920s for a long time, because of the massive changes that followed the Great War in all areas of society.

 It turns out I love writing books almost as much as I love reading them.
 I started writing the Mysterious Charms series in late 2017 (I wrote most of Outcrossing as a NaNoWriMo project, before going back, editing, and finishing it in February of 2018.)
 From there, I wrote more books, partly to see what I could commit to writing regularly.
 That turns out to be about a book every three months at my current length.

-I turn out to be a person who writes a lot more when I write every day (even if a given day isn’t great writing), and then I spend time on the weekends and some of my vacation days editing and doing all the other things a self-published author has to keep track of (marketing, website, talking to my cover designer, and much more.)
+I turn out to be a person who writes a lot more when I write every day (even if a given day isn’t great writing).
+I spend time on the weekends and some of my vacation days editing and doing all the other things a self-published author has to keep track of (marketing, website, talking to my cover designer, Augusta Scarlett, and much more.)

-Other than that, you can find me reading, chatting online with my friends, indulging in a little magic of my own, and being sat on by my cat.
-(There are alas no good cat photos: she is almost entirely black and very hard to photograph.)
+Other than that, you can find me reading, chatting online with my friends, indulging in a little magic of my own, and being sat on by my cat, Astra.
+(Seen below.)

 One final note